FJRubio67/ODESurv/README.md

 3. [Example 1.
 Dynamic Survival Analysis: Modelling the Hazard Function via Ordinary Differential Equations.
 LeukSurv data](https://rpubs.com/FJRubio/ODESurvLeukSurv)

 See also the [ODESurv](https://github.com/andreschristen/ODESurv) repository for Python code.
+See also [HazReg](https://github.com/FJRubio67/HazReg) for information about the `HazReg` R package.